Tasks Coloring

 Related sample: Specify inline colors for Tasks and Links

-If, at least one of the properties is assigned, the task receives additional class - "gantt_task_inline_color".
+If at least one of the properties of a task object is assigned, the task receives additional class "gantt_task_inline_color".

 You can use this class to override some other style for the task (use the ".gantt_task_line.gantt_task_inline_color" selector for the class):